 Common schemes including keeping and stealing the down payment when financing is not approved, and tricking customers into charges that are simply added profit, but disguised as something else.
 It happens often that a dealership will allow a customer to drive a new or used car off the lot, but financing has not been approved.
 This is called a Spot Delivery.
 If financing is not approved, the dealer should return the down payment and any other fees the customer paid.
 However, dealerships often make up excuses to keep the down payment, which is illegal.
 If this happens, the customer has legal rights, and Whitney, LLP can help recover money from the dealership.

 Auto Fraud Lawyer Near Me in North Bethesda, MD

 The victims of car dealership fraud often feel like they have nowhere to turn.
 Without a lawyer, car buyers who have been cheated and deceived are likely to be ignored by the dishonest dealership.

-The lawyers at Whitney, LLP, have experience with dealer fraud throughout the state of Maryland.
-With no up-front costs or out-of-pocket expenses or fees, we can help you argue your case effectively.
+The lawyers at Whitney, LLP, have experience successfully fighting dealer fraud throughout the state of Maryland.
+With Free consultations and no out-of-pocket expenses or fees, we can help you argue your case effectively.
 To request a free consultation, contact us online today or call us at (410) 583-8000.
 Our fee are paid by compensation we recover from the dealership.